borkdude/yada-async-test/README.md

     ab -n 20 -c 20 -v 10 -H 'Accept: application/json' 'http://localhost:3010/api/async'
     ab -n 20 -c 20 -v 999 -H 'Accept: text/plain' 'http://localhost:3010/api/hello'

-The problem was that there is a maximum number of requests to the same domain in browsers.
+The problem was that there is a maximum number of concurrent requests to the same domain in browsers.
 Use a different tool like Apache Bench.
 Thanks to [thegeez](https://github.com/thegeez) for pointing me to the solution.